 - Don’t wear large amounts of black or red, as these two colours are believed to attract ghosts

-- Avoid the number four as this sounds similar to the word for death in Cantonese
+- Avoid the number four, as it sounds similar to the word for “death” in Cantonese

-- Don’t move to a new house, start new businesses or marry as this is considered to be an inauspicious time
+- Don’t move to a new house, start new businesses, or marry, as the Ghost Month is considered to be an inauspicious time

-- Don’t pick up money found on the street, and if you do, never bring any home as it is believed cash is used to bribe the guards of hell and, if you offend them, they might make the afterlife hard for you
+- Don’t pick up money found on the street, and if you do, never bring any home as it’s believed that cash is used to bribe the guards of hell and, if you offend them, they might make the afterlife hard for you

 Take note of all these things to avoid during the Hungry Ghost Festival in Hong Kong because hey, it’s better to be safe than sorry!